 Until the OET experts are satisfied that your answers or materials meet the required standard they will continue to be returned for improvement as it’s critical to the validity of PPP that they are high quality.

-By completing PPP, providers will increase their understanding of OET requirements and the quality of their provision which will then be rewarded through their application for Premium Provider status.
+By completing Preliminary, providers will increase their understanding of OET requirements and the quality of their provision which will then be rewarded through their application for Premium Provider status.

 Checklist of requirements for applying for Premium Provider status

-- Apply for Premium Provider status and pay the $500 (non-refundable) application fee.
+- Apply for Premium Provider status via the OET Education Team and pay the $500 (non-refundable) application fee.

-- Complete all parts of PPP and achieve the required standard for each lesson [100% accuracy in Lessons 1 and 2, pass grades in Lessons 3,4 and 5]
+- Complete all parts of Lessons 4-5 and achieve the required standard for each lesson [100% accuracy in quizzes and pass grades for assignment submissions]

 - Submit teaching learning and assessment documentation